carpentries/instructor-training/_extras/guide.md

     - How can we address trainee challenges?
 These may include internet connectivity problems, distractions caused by working from home, etc.
 -  Create an event Etherpad (using the [Etherpad template][etherpad-template]) or Google Doc (there is now a [template](https://docs.google.com/document/d/1P_w1rgdVk4SpXvILSS-ZKz8Ujqklfujpc_zHf8D-G1A/edit?usp=sharing) for that, too) and a workshop website (using the [training template][training-template]). *Be sure to check the event Etherpad or Google Doc against the curriculum as you prepare to teach, as these may not be reliably updated with curriculum changes.*
 -  Send Etherpad/Google Doc and website links to training@carpentries.org.
+-  Consider forking the Instructor Training curriculum and doing all of your preparation work based on your fork so that any changes do not impact your preparation.

 ### One Week before the Event
 -  Plan logistics with co-Trainer(s)